Complete Your DNS Toolbox With Our Top 4 Recommendations

 The Whois command can help you identify the responsible party for a domain.
 This is especially useful when troubleshooting issues related to sending or receiving from a domain, or when you simply seek to query the authoritative nameservers linked to that domain.

-This tool is an invaluable resources to get all the detailed information you may want about a domain – as long as the owner didn’t spring for private registration.
+This toolbox essential is an invaluable resource to get all the detailed information you may want about a domain – as long as the owner didn’t spring for private registration

 To harness the power of Whois: